Buy to Let

 The basic idea is that you buy a property, using some capital of your own and some borrowed money (the mortgage).
 You then find some tenants to rent the property to.
 They pay you rent to live in the property.
 Hopefully the tenants cover all of your costs of owning the property and give you some positive cash flow.
 In addition to this cash flow, you get the benefit of significant capital growth as the property increases in value overtime.

 The key to successful buy to let investing is to purchase a property in a location where there is strong rental demand and the rent “Stacks up”.
 This means that the rent is enough to cover all of the costs and still leave a profit for you at the end of each month.
 Each year you will have to pay income tax on your rental profit.
+You can use a calculator like this one to find out how much your repayments will be.

 The main costs you have to cover will include: